 3. Begin Tracking the Pollen Levels

 Tree and grass pollen are the main allergy culprits in the spring.
-Using our Family Allergy & Asthma patient app or by visiting our website, you can view the local pollen counts.
+Visit our pollen count webpage to find local pollen counts.
 Tracking the days when your allergies are worse can help you plan accordingly.
 Stay inside during the midmorning and early evening to avoid peak pollen hours on days in which the pollen count is high.

 4. It’s Tempting… But Keep Your Windows Closed